-- It is important claimants comply with their work-related requirements to avoid sanctions (a cut in their benefit).
-It is possible to ask those requirements be reviewed if they are unreasonable.
-If residents are sanctioned, they can ask the jobcentre for a hardship payment and can also request a reconsideration and appeal. - Missing time limits and ignoring letters can cause problems.
+- Some benefits like Universal Credit have various levels of 'work-related requirements' from none to full.
+It is important for claimants to comply with their requirements to avoid sanctions (a cut in their benefit).
+It is possible to ask those requirements to be reconsidered.
+If residents are sanctioned, they can ask the jobcentre for a hardship payment and can also request a reconsideration and appeal.
+Further details are in our information sheet on 'Benefit sanctions and how to avoid them' - If their benefit is stopped possibly due to a sanction or being found fit for work their Housing Benefit may also stop and they may need to reinstate it.
+They should therefore contact the City Council's Housing Benefit section by phone on 0191 278 7878 without delay - Missing time limits and ignoring letters can cause problems.
 Encourage residents to understand the time limits, to claim on time and to read letters from the benefit office and the actions in their Universal Credit online 'to do' list - Knowing about benefit changes can help to avoid benefit problems or make sure they are getting all they are entitled to.
 You can keep informed by signing up for a benefit bulletin.
 Details are at the end of this sheet